 Replacing a Broken Lever Box Tab

-Because the metals that Waterman used for lever boxes were not intended to be bent multiple times, the proximal tab securing the box into the pen will sometimes break off from metal fatigue when you try to reuse a lever box that was removed from another pen, as shown here.
+Because the metals that Waterman used for lever boxes were not intended to be bent multiple times, the forward-end tab securing the box into the pen will sometimes break off from metal fatigue when you try to reuse a lever box that was removed from another pen, as shown here.

 This can be very frustrating, especially if you’ve just spent a significant amount of time adapting the lever box to a pen of a diameter other than the one it came from.
 Rather than discarding a lever box that has lost its tab, you can fabricate and install a replacement tab.
 Here’s how to do this: